(A re-post of this earlier article in July, with a comment at the end that all readers should peruse, and follow the link…the plot doth thickeneth)

 The Church will enter the glory of the kingdom only through this final Passover, when she will follow her Lord in his death and Resurrection.
 The kingdom will be fulfilled, then, not by a historic triumph of the Church through a progressive ascendancy, but only by God’s victory over the final unleashing of evil, which will cause his Bride to come down from heaven.
 God’s triumph over the revolt of evil will take the form of the Last Judgement after the final cosmic upheaval of this passing world. (cf., 676, 677).

-It’s hard to get details about what Father Rodrigue means by the ‘thousand year reign of peace’, or how it differs from this rejected notion of ‘millennarianism’.
-After all, why would we want to eke out another millennium here in this temporal phase – paradise or not – when the eternal new heavens and new earth is that for which we should be striving?
+As mentioned, it’s not easy to get details about all of this, or how it differs from this rejected notion of ‘millennarianism’.
+After all, why would we want to eke out another millennium – or however long – here in this temporal phase – paradise or not – when the eternal new heavens and new earth is that for which we should be striving?
 Christ specifically did not promise any quasi-heaven here or earthly reign – in fact, He emphasized that His kingdom is most definitely not of this world.
 And every attempt to build one has only resulted in different kinds of earthly hells.

 What really is going on here, and what are we striving for?
 More time on this earth, or to sanctify ourselves, so as to get as ‘efficiently’ as we might to heaven?
 Should we not at some level want to die – dissolve, as Saint Paul puts it – and be with Christ, and all the saints?